A leverage ratio provides a picture of your company’s assets, debt load and ability to pay back financial obligations.

 Debt ratio and the debt-to-equity ratio are 2 of the most common leverage ratios.

-Debt and debt-to-equity ratios help lenders and investors determine how easy it is for a company to pay back financial obligations if interest rates increase or profits temporarily decrease.
+They help lenders and investors determine how easy it is for a company to pay back financial obligations if interest rates increase or profits temporarily decrease.

 These types of risk assessments are critical to your ability to obtain financing and investments.